MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing-part3-allocation-fulfillment-purchasing.md

 10. Choose the Serial/Lot button to open the Sales Serial Number Entry window or the Sales Lot Number Entry window, where you can assign numbers and bins to serial- or lot-numbered items.

-    For more information about serial- or lot-numbered items, see *Serial- or lotnumbered items* on page 61 or the Inventory Control documentation.
+    For more information about serial- or lot-numbered items, see [Serial- or lotnumbered items](sales-order-processing-part2-transaction-entry.md#serial--or-lot-numbered-items) or the Inventory Control documentation.

 11. Choose Save and close the window.
 The Order Fulfillment Status Report will be printed.